Glasnevin Cemetery, Dublin

 Set on 124 acres of rolling lawns just 2.5 km north of Dublin’s city centre, Glasnevin Cemetery Museum is more than a burial ground – it is a living archive of Irish history.
 Opened in 1832, the cemetery now holds the remains of more than one and a half million people, from revolutionary politicians to celebrated artists.
 The site is anchored by the award‑winning interactive museum and Ireland’s tallest round tower, the 180‑foot O’Connell Tower, which offers panoramic views of the capital.

 Visitors can wander the Victorian‑style garden at their own pace, join a passionate guide for a themed tour, or climb the tower for a bird’s‑eye perspective of Dublin’s skyline.
-The combination of tranquil green space, striking monuments and cutting‑edge exhibits makes Glasnevin a must‑see for history buffs, families, and anyone who enjoys a thoughtful cultural experience.
+The combination of tranquil green space, striking monuments and cutting‑edge exhibits makes Glasnevin a top destination for history buffs, families, and anyone who enjoys a thoughtful cultural experience.

 History